Axiverse Lampposts: Conclusion

 Finally, in \cref{sec:results}, we illustrated these effects in a concrete realization by Monte Carlo sampling axion effective theories drawn from the ensembles of \cref{sec:Statistics}, combined with initial conditions drawn according to \cref{sec:anthropics}.
 The Monte Carlo procedure is described in \cref{subsec:monte_carlo}.
-In \cref{subsec:results_relic_abundances}, we presented the resulting relic-abundance distribution (\cref{fig:relic_abundance}) and interpreted its dominant features: anthropic plateaus (including one tied to QCD dynamics), enhanced abundances of axions with masses smaller than, but close to, the QCD axion due to level mixing, and the suppression of very heavy and very light axion relic abundances due to low scale inflation and small potential energy density respectively.
-In \cref{subsec:results_detection}, we translated these relics into detection prospects in \cref{fig:relic_signatures}, plotting the abundance-rescaled coupling so that dark-matter subcomponents appear on equal footing with dominant components.
+In \cref{subsec:results_relic_abundances}, we presented the resulting relic-abundance distributions (\cref{fig:relic_abundance,fig:relic_abundance_extra}) and interpreted their dominant features: anthropic plateaus (including one tied to QCD dynamics), enhanced abundances of axions with masses smaller than, but close to, the QCD axion due to level mixing, and the suppression of very heavy and very light axion relic abundances due to low-scale inflation and small potential energy density respectively.
+In \cref{subsec:results_detection}, we translated these relics into detection prospects in \cref{fig:relic_signatures,fig:relic_signatures_extra}, plotting the abundance-rescaled coupling so that dark-matter subcomponents appear on equal footing with dominant components.
 The populated regions of parameter space track our simple estimates closely, and we find excellent agreement.
+In \cref{subsec:measuring_N}, we considered the future possibility that the QCD axion and possibly an axionlike particle relic are detected in the lab.
+We show how the observed signal strengths can be used to estimate the size and density of the axiverse.